mboysan/ping-pong-mpi-tcp/README.md

 ```bash
 $ ./tcp_single_jvm.sh
 ```
-You can also use the class `TCPMainSingleJVM.java` to execute the tests with an IDE of your choice.
+You can also use the class `SocketMainSingleJVM.java` to execute the tests with an IDE of your choice.

 To run multi JVM version of the TCP tests, use script: